Thank you for subscribing

 Competition is heating up in the new car market with discounts back in vogue and offers getting increasingly sharper.
 The efforts being put into luring buyers means car prices have retreated in many instances - and this means more competition in the used car market, too.

 For buyers looking to nab a used deal, there’s no shortage of impressive second-hand cars, SUVs and utes, many of them below $30,000.
-There's also a host of underrated and affordable used cars from niche and luxury brands slightly above this price point.
+There's also a host of underrated and affordable used cars from niche and luxury brands slightly above this price point, and more used electric cars to choose from.

 While there are cheaper used cars out there, for the purposes of narrowing down some great reliable buys we’re focusing on cars built from 2017 or later.
 We’re also only looking at examples with an auto transmission and fewer than 100,000km on the odometer.